mac-can/PCBUSB-Wrapper/README.md

 Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. \
 PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany. \
+POSIX is a registered trademark of the Institute of Electrical and Electronic Engineers, Inc. \
+GNU C/C++ is a registered trademark of Free Software Foundation, Inc. \
+Linux is a registered trademark of Linus Torvalds. \
 Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries. \
-Linux is a registered trademark of Linus Torvalds. \
 All other company, product and service names mentioned herein may be trademarks, registered trademarks, or service marks of their respective owners.

 ### Hazard Note